 - Our DMSA Night at the KOMEDIA, one of Brighton’s exceptional venues.

 - DMSA students devised an installation for the 800+ international delegates of the International Design Research and Society Conference.
 Further details.

-- Radio and Transmission Art work by Year 2 students has been presented on Resonance FM and Resonance Extra.
+- Radio and Transmission Art work by students presented on Resonance FM and Resonance Extra.

 - Student work has been featured in Festivals including The Fort Process.

 - Student work has been selected for inclusion in private collections.

 - Collaborations with galleries, including ONCA Gallery (Brighton) and Spektral-Raumohr in Berlin.

 - Participation in workshops lead by STEIM, bela platform and others.

 - Commissions and internships with organisations and companies including projects ran by DMSA Alumni such as Soundcamp, and Ithacaaudio.